dalehumby/openWakeWord-rhasspy/README.md

 [openWakeWord](https://github.com/dscripka/openWakeWord) is an open-source library for detecting common wake-words like "alexa", "hey mycroft", "hey jarvis", and [other models](https://github.com/dscripka/openWakeWord#pre-trained-models).
 [Rhasspy](https://rhasspy.readthedocs.io/en/latest/) is an open-source voice assistant.

-This project runs openWakeWord as a stand-alone service, receives audio from Rhasspy via UDP, detects when a wake-word is spoken, and then notifies Rhasspy using the Hermes MQTT protocol.
+This project runs openWakeWord as a stand-alone service, receives audio from Rhasspy via UDP, detects when a wake-word is spoken, and notifies Rhasspy using the Hermes MQTT protocol.

 ## Why
 I run Rhasspy in [Base/Satellite mode](https://rhasspy.readthedocs.io/en/latest/tutorials/#server-with-satellites).
 Currently each Satellite captures audio, does the wake-word detection locally and streams audio to the Base which does everything else.
 The Pi4 satellites runs the Rhasspy Docker container, launched with  [compose](https://github.com/dalehumby/rhasspy-config/blob/main/satellite-compose.yaml).
 The Base Rhasspy container runs on a more powerful i7 (runs other [home automation software](https://github.com/dalehumby/homelab).)